-Manjari Foundation works with rural underprivileged families in the project areas to promote and support independent livelihood programs for women.
-The objective is helping small holders earn about INR 1.25 lac to INR 1.5 lac per annum.
-The various report suggesting that rural poor are not earning adequately, which leads for poverty, hunger, malnutrition and many more issues.
-India’s rural economy has been primarily based on agriculture and animal husbandry activities, but due to many factors like population growth, small land holding, lack of infrastructure their livelihood is affecting badly.
+Manjari Foundation works with rural underprivileged families to promote and support independent livelihood programmes for women.
+The objective is to help small land holders earn about INR 1.25 lac to INR 1.5 lac per annum.
+A number of studies show that the poor rural farmer is unable to earn enough, leading to poverty, hunger, malnutrition and many more issues.
+India’s rural economy has been primarily based on agriculture and animal husbandry, but due to many factors like population growth, small land holdings, lack of infrastructure and knowledge, their livelihood has been affected.

-The growth in India is not inclusive, there is very big gap between haves and not haves.
-There are lot of challenges in rural areas which are affecting livelihood and earning of small and marginal families.
+Economic growth in India is not inclusive, leaving a very big gap between the haves and not have nots.
+There are a lot of challenges in rural areas which are affecting livelihoods and earnings of small and marginal families.
 There is still gap in knowledge, skills and resource pooling.
-Most of villages do not adequate infrastructure which hampering growth and development.
-Rural poor still lack institutional credits and technical know-how as well, which leads for low productivity and outputs.
+Most villages still do not adequate infrastructure which is hampering growth and development.
+Rural poor still lack institutional credits and technical know-how as well, which leads for low productivity and output.

-Due to climate change, there is erratic rainfall, drought, floods and many more challenges are arising which affecting rural livelihoods adversely.
-Due to lack of quality education and structured barriers the population of unskilled youths is increasing.
+Due to climate change, there is erratic rainfall, drought, floods and many more challenges that are affecting rural livelihoods adversely.
+Due to lack of quality education, the population of unskilled youth is also increasing.

-To achieve the inclusive growth, we identify the various livelihood options and the interventions points through which we can facilitate that much earning to our farmers.
-Given this approach, we zeroed on agriculture, goat rearing, dairy farming, poultry, mushroom cultivation and micro enterprises as we think these activities have tremendous potential to supplement income of rural families in the region.
+To achieve the inclusive growth, we identified the various livelihood options and interventions through which we can facilitate better earnings for our farmers.
+We zeroed in on agriculture, goat rearing, dairy farming, poultry, mushroom cultivation and micro enterprises as we felt that these activities have tremendous potential to supplement income of rural families in the region.

-Our livestock program mainly focuses on Dairy, Goat rearing and backyard poultry where interventions are both pre-production, during and post production as well.
-The capacity buildings of the farmers about the better-quality breed, training of women in feeding & husbandry practices, veterinary care, immunization and linkages with market system.
+Our livestock program mainly focuses on dairy, goat rearing and backyard poultry.
+We are building farmer capacities by increasing awareness on better-quality breeds, training women in feeding and animal husbandry practices, veterinary care, immunisation and linkages with the market system.

-Our INRM interventions are aligned with #SDG13 Climate Action and envision to improve the carrying capacities of natural resources.
-Our INRM approach is very participatory and leaded by Pani Panchayat a community institutions.
-The whole planning, implementation, monitoring and participatory evaluation done by community.
-We trained community on water budgeting and efficient use of water and climate change adaption.
+Our INRM interventions are aligned with #SDG13 Climate Action and seeks to improve the carrying capacities of natural resources.
+Our INRM approach is participatory and led by Pani Panchayats ( community institutions).
+The whole planning, implementation, monitoring and participatory evaluation is done by the community themselves.
+We trained communities on water budgeting and efficient use of water and climate change adaptation.

-Our renewable energy interventions are aligned #SDG7- Affordable and Clean Energy where our main focus is building the knowledge of the farmers around how to harness the renewable energy sources.
-Our major interventions are facilitating solar based irrigation pumps, solar lights helping kids, families during night hours and also installed street lights in remote villages.
+Our renewable energy interventions are aligned with #SDG7- Affordable and Clean Energy wherein our main focus is on building knowledge of farmers around how to harness renewable energy sources.
+Our major interventions are facilitating solar-based irrigation pumps and solar lights to help kids and families during night hours and also street lights in remote villages.

 We are happy to collaborate with Manjari Foundation under Social Initiative Parivartan.
 Parivartan and Manjari share a common goal of bringing about a comprehensive and sustainable development at the grassroots.
 The partnership has brought about a positive change through several thematic interventions including micro-enterprise development, capacity building, health, and education.
 As a result of this initiative, we have seen effective community engagement and empowerment and the resident of Dholpur district (Rajasthan) continue to get benefitted.
 We will continue to work on similar projects to improve the lives of the less privileged through our Holistic Rural Development Programme.